-The Royals obviously don’t have the same cash flow as the big boys in baseball, but the creativeadditions of Jeff Francoeur and Melky Cabrera are solid considering KC’s financial state.
-Also, it’s been widely speculated that Zack Greinke will likely be traded – and that the Royals’ asking price is currently through the roof.
+The Royals do not have the same cash flow as the big boys in baseball.
+Still, KC should receive praise for the creative additions of Jeff Francoeur and Melky Cabrera.
+It is also widely speculated that Zack Greinke will be traded.
+However, the Royals’ current asking price is through the roof.

 Latest Rumor: The latest is that the Greinke market will likely heat up once Cliff Lee signs, potentially in the next couple of days.
 The number of suitors should be high, as should the return package of prospects to Kansas City.

 KP’s Take: Considering the cash flow, KC made a couple of decent moves that could pan out.
 Cabrera plays hard and should be a nice addition to the lineup.
-Also, it’ll be curious to see what the Greinke haul will be – if he gets dealt.
+Also, it’ll be curious to see what the Greinke haul will be – if a deal happens.
 For now… Grade: C+

-For now, it’s been a fairly quiet offseason for the Twins, though the team did win the rights to Japanese SS Tsuyoshi Nishioka – and traded away J.J.
+For now, it’s been a fairly quiet offseason for the Twins.
+Minnesota, however, did win the rights to Japanese SS Tsuyoshi Nishioka – and traded away J.J.
 Hardy and Brendan Harris to the Orioles during the Winter Meetings.
-Also, Minnesota has been connected to a number of pitchers.
+Also, Minnesota is in the mix for a number of pitchers.

 Latest Rumor: StarTribune.com reports that the Twins still have a shot to resign Carl Pavano.